The Ultimate Socialnomics Guide to Topple Your Competition in 2016

 The idea with the crowd-sourced method is that you let the graphics professionals do what they do best!
 Describe what you are looking for and let multiple designers sort of compete for your bid.
 Each artist presents his or her graphic example to meet the description that you have provided.
 You look through each of the graphical elements and choose the one that you want.
 This saves you time and money!

 In the past, if I wanted professional graphics, I had two options.
-I could go find a designer, based on brilliant work that I found online and hire them.
-That would cost me hundreds, if not thousands of dollars.
+I could go find a designer, based on the brilliant work that I found online and hire them.
+That would cost me hundreds if not thousands of dollars.
 It also cost me in time, trying to use words to describe what I was looking for, in my design graphic.
 Fortunately, when I have gone that route, I have been pleased with the results.
 However, if you are going to spend, at the minimum, hundreds of dollars, you should be happy with the results.

 Pulling it All Together